The truth behind the myth

-There are two different sets of conjugations for the Spanish imperfect subjunctive (and pluperfect subjunctive).
+- There are two different sets of conjugations for the Spanish imperfect subjunctive (and therefore also the pluperfect subjunctive).
 You can choose just one set of conjugations to learn, but you must be able to recognize both.

-- Si clauses (if… then… clauses) are very similar in French and English but are more difficult in Spanish.
-Note the two subjunctive tenses that are used in the Spanish si clauses.
-In French these are literary tenses.
+- Si clauses (if… then… clauses) are very similar in French and English but are considerably more difficult in Spanish.
+French uses normal everyday tenses, while in Spanish, two subjunctive tenses are used that are, in French, are extremely rare literary tenses.